indeedeng/imhotep/docs/evaluate_docker.md

 <sub>Created by [gh-md-toc](https://github.com/ekalinin/github-markdown-toc.go)</sub>

-## Introduction

-Imhotep is a large-scale analytics platform built by Indeed.
-To learn more, look at the [Imhotep documentation](http://opensource.indeedeng.io/imhotep/).

 If you want to quickly evaluate Imhotep, you can install all the components on a single machine using docker.
 The [Architecture section](#appendix-a-architecture) below describes the components in more detail.